 In this episode of PA Talks, Mario Carpo and Gilles Retsin discuss architecture and automation in the context of the COVID-19 crisis and its aftermath.
 As global production chains have proven to lack resilience, local, digital manufacturing presents a compelling alternative.

+What does this mean for architecture?
+How do we as architects shape an agenda for increased automation in such a way that it benefits all?
 This talk explores a series of urgent questions that will deeply affect all of us in the near future.

 Tune in to the PA Talks series with Mario Carpo and Gilles Retsin for some thought-provoking discussions.

 I hope you enjoy this discussion.
 Don’t forget to subscribe to our YouTube Channel.
 Please give us your idea about the podcast.
 Make sure to follow the platform on Instagram, Youtube, Twitter and support us on Patreon.
 Also, you can listen to our podcasts on Spotify, Apple Podcasts, and Google Podcasts.
 Also, you can use #patalks on Twitter, Instagram, Facebook to give us feedback about the podcasts.
 Thank you!Save Project